v-rajagt/IntuneDocs/intune/configuration/device-profile-create.md

 Intune uses different refresh cycles to check for updates to configuration profiles.
 If the device recently enrolled, the check-in runs more frequently.
 [Policy and profile refresh cycles](device-profile-troubleshoot.md#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned) lists the estimated refresh times.

 At any time, users can open the Company Portal app, and sync the device to immediately check for profile updates.

+## Recommendations

+When creating profiles, consider the following recommendations:

+- Name your policies so you know what they are, and what they apply to.
+All [compliance policies](../protect/create-compliance-policy.md) and [configuration profiles](../configuration/device-profile-create.md) have an optional **Description** property.
+In **Description**, be specific and include information so others know what the policy does.

+  Some configuration profile examples include:

+  **Profile name**: Admin template - OneDrive configuration profile that applies to all Windows 10 users
+  **Profile description**: Base OneDrive admin template profile that includes the minimum or base settings for all Windows 10 users

+  **Profile name**: VPN profile that's assigned to all iOS users
+  **Profile description**: VPN profile that includes the minimum settings for all iOS users to connect to Contoso VPN

+- Create your profile by its task, such as configure Edge settings, enable Microsoft Defender anti-virus settings, block jailbroken devices, and so on.

+- Create profiles that apply to specific groups, such as Marketing, Sales, IT Administrators, or by location or school system.

+- Separate user policies from device policies.

+  For example, [Administrative Templates in Intune](administrative-templates-windows.md) lists all the ADMX settings, and if they apply to a user or a group.
+When creating admin templates, put your user settings in a users group, and put your device settings in a devices group.

 ## Next steps